Varunkumar0812/ETAX-Consultancy_A-Landing-Page/README.md

 # ETAX-Consultancy_A-Landing-Page

-A simple, responsive landing page for a tax consulting corporation
+A simple, responsive landing page for a tax consulting corporation.